Skip to content

 })

 Use smelt.cmd.run("name args") to invoke another command (with or without the leading slash).
-Markdown files in ~/.config/smelt/commands/ register automatically — see Custom Commands for that path.
+Markdown files in ~/.config/smelt/commands/ register automatically; see Custom Commands for that path.

 Lifecycle events

-Event Payload When
+Name Payload When

-session_started A session has been loaded
+session_started none A session has been loaded

-turn_start The agent dispatched a turn
+turn_start none The agent dispatched a turn

-turn_end { cancelled } Turn complete (or interrupted)
+turn_end { cancelled } Turn complete or interrupted

 tool_start { tool, args } A tool call began